In Portugal, cars - and other vehicles such as motorcycles, boats or airplanes - pay essentially two taxes.

 Both are declared by the manufacturer through a document called Certificate of Conformity or by the Department of Vehicles' (IMT or Instituto da Mobilidade e dos Transportes) Homologation.

 The math goes like this:

-(engine cc * tax per cc - fixed dedutible amount)
+(engine cc * tax per cc - fixed deductible amount)

-There are three tax brackets for engine displacement and six tax brackets for CO2 emissions.
+There are several tax brackets for engine displacement and several tax brackets for CO2 emissions.

 The purpose of these brackets is to charge significantly more tax if the vehicle has more cc or emits more CO2.
 The government official version is that ISV tries to tax the most polluting vehicles.

 More about this: ISV tax rate tables (in portuguese).